AmirhosseinHonardoust/Anomaly-Detection/README.md

 This project has important limitations:

-- All data is synthetic — real transaction data has different statistical properties
+- All data is synthetic, real transaction data has different statistical properties
 - Detector defaults (contamination, thresholds, neighbor counts) are illustrative, not tuned
 - The Z-score baseline feature is shared with the ML detectors' inputs, so those votes aren't fully independent (see [How Anomalies Are Scored](#how-anomalies-are-scored))
-- Measured precision/recall/F1 are low in absolute terms (see [Sample Results](#sample-results)) — this is a demonstration of a multi-detector workflow, not a tuned or production-ready detector
+- Measured precision/recall/F1 are low in absolute terms (see [Sample Results](#sample-results)), this is a demonstration of a multi-detector workflow, not a tuned or production-ready detector
 - `severity` is a relative, per-run ranking (min-max normalized), not a calibrated probability
-- No streaming/online detection — this is a batch CLI over a static CSV
+- No streaming/online detection, this is a batch CLI over a static CSV

 ---